 Tip: To avoid this delay, consider using keyboard modifiers with your right-click triggers (like Ctrl + right double-click).
 This way, the mod can instantly show the context menu when you right-click without holding the modifier key.

-In case you are using old Windows 10 taskbar on Windows 11 (ExplorerPatcher or a similar tool), enable corresponding option on Settings menu.
-This options will be tested only with the latest major version of Windows 11 (e.g. 24H2).
+If you are using the old Windows 10 taskbar on Windows 11 (ExplorerPatcher or a similar tool), enable the corresponding option in the Settings menu.
+ExplorerPatcher should get detected automatically.

 The mod uses Windhawk's ArrayOfNestedOptions widget type that enables you to create multiple trigger+action configurations.
 However, if you have just installed or updated the mod, there are no configurations set up yet.
 It might happen that Windhawk spawns a default empty configuration with all keyboard modifiers selected and no mouse trigger or action selected.
 Users then overlook the modifiers and only set up the mouse trigger and action.
 The mod will never trigger any action since it is impossible to press all keyboard modifiers at once on most keyboards.
 If that's the case, open the mod's Settings and either remove the empty configuration or set up your desired trigger+action configuration (including keyboard modifiers).
 For more information, please see the gif animation on the mod's Description tab.